complexdatacollective/documentation.networkcanvas.com/tutorials/using-interviewer.md

 ![image](/assets/img/sample-protocol/export-section.png)

-Data export operations are covered in greater detail in the [Server and Interviewer Workflows](./server-workflows.md) tutorial, but the process consists of selecting one or more sessions from this section, and clicking the "export selected to file" or "export selected to Server" button, as applicable.
+The data export process consists of selecting one or more sessions from this section, and clicking the "export selected to file" or "export selected to Server" button, as applicable.
 Settings for exported data can be found in the device settings in the welcome section.

 ## Next Steps

 Now that you have experienced the general flow of an interview in Network Canvas Interviewer from the participant perspective, you may wish to learn about how to begin to create your own protocol.
-For this, we suggest our article on [building a protocol using Architect](./building-using-architect.md).
+For this, we suggest our article on [building a protocol using Architect](./building-a-protocol.md).